bayleyEddy/Face_Recognition_Attendance_System/README.md

 # Face_Recognition_Attendance_System
-A system that allows a user to create an account, their face will then be scanned to sign in and record their attendance.
+System uses python code to record the attendance for a created user.
+If the user is not created then they are denied entry and will be prompted to create an account.
+This account asks for basic information (name, address, email, etc.) and will take 10 pictures from various angles of a users face.
+Once a user's account is created then their face will be scanned and they will be granted access into the system to view their recorded attendance (which is recorded once a user successully signs in).
+The user pictures are stored securely using encryption and files are automatically created based on need.